benderbinary/zoomreta/readme.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Contributions are more than welcome!
+Please open an issue or submit a pull request for any changes you would like to see.
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.